-Inside, the buyer received air conditioning with automatic temperature control, leather seats, power windows, power mirrors, intermittent windshield wipers, cruise control, and an AM/FM stereo cassette with Dolby and metal tape capability.
-Burl elm on the dashboard and door panels was a new addition to the still rather cramped interior for 1982.
+Inside, the buyer received air conditioning with automatic temperature control, power windows, heated power mirrors, power door locks, intermittent windshield wipers, cruise control, and an AM/FM stereo cassette with Dolby and metal tape capability.
+New sport-contoured seats featured power-variable lumbar support and electric heating elements.

-The Jaguar XJ-S has good club support and there are some restoration parts available.
-There’s also a free 738 page (!) ebook written by an XJ-S H.E. owner named Kirby Palm available with much obviously hard-earned advice.
-Keeping a XJ-S at 100% is non-trivial—as it is with so many high-end eighties cars.
-Current discussions in the XJ-S portion of the Jag-lovers forums are replete with transmission issues, brake system replacements, gas tank challenges, and ECU problems.
+The Jaguar XJ-S has good club support, and there are some restoration parts available.
+There’s also a free 738 page (!) ebook written by an XJ-S owner named Kirby Palm available with much hard-earned advice.
+Keeping an XJ-S at 100% is non-trivial—as it is with so many high-end eighties cars.